EpiQuest-B | EpiQuest-A | EpiQuest-IM | EpiQuest-C |EpiQuest-T | EpiQuest-H | EpiQuest-M | In Charge | EpiStat

 Major pollen allergen Jun a1

-Sometimes the presence of highly non-antigenic sequences right after the epitope may cause the shift of the position of the detected epitope due to the influence of the strongly negative context.
+Sometimes, the presence of highly non-antigenic sequences immediately following the epitope can cause a shift in the detected epitope position due to the influence of the strongly negative context.

-Therefore we recommend to run, the analysis with Frame 3, 6, and 9 to see whether the context has no influence on the position of the epitope.
-In most cases the position will be the same; when you observe the effect of shifting epitope, it's better to include all sequences you see at different frame sizes into selected epitopes.
+This effect is demonstrated in the presented example for the analysis of the Jun a1 sequence, where the dominant epitope is predicted correctly, but a part of the actual epitope sequence is excluded from the predicted one.
+Therefore, we recommend running the analysis with Frame 3, 6, and 9 to observe whether the context has an influence on the position of the epitope.
+In most cases, the position will remain the same; however, when you observe the effect of a shifting epitope, it's better to include all sequences observed at different frame sizes into the selected epitopes.

 Outer membrane protein P5 (Fimbrin)

-This example demonstrates that sometimes the predicted sequence may be represented by two fused epitopes.
-To better discriminate between them we recommend raise the threshold.
-We do not discuss here why one of two main epitopes predicted is not immunogenic in actual immune response to the molecule (run along the accessibility analysis).
-It should also be said that the known epitope in this case is not the actual sequence, but a wider area established during screening of sera with overlapping peptides.
+This example highlights that sometimes the predicted sequence may be represented by two fused epitopes.
+To better discriminate between them, we recommend raising the threshold.
+It's worth noting that we do not discuss here why one of the two main predicted epitopes is not immunogenic in the actual immune response to the molecule (this can be explored further along with accessibility analysis).
+Additionally, it should be mentioned that the known epitope in this case is not the actual sequence but a wider area established during screening of sera with overlapping peptides.

 Alpha/beta-gliadin A-V (Prolamin)

-Here we show how several overlapping linear epitopes may be reflected in histogram obtained with EpiQuest-B. The immunodominant linear sequence of Prolamin is predicted correctly, but one peak may unite several epitopes.
+Here we demonstrate how several overlapping linear epitopes may be reflected in the histogram obtained with EpiQuest-B. While the immunodominant linear sequence of Prolamin is predicted correctly, one peak may encompass several epitopes.
+This phenomenon illustrates the potential overlap and complexity of epitope recognition within protein sequences.

 We have presented the analysis of several cases of demo sequences, illustrating the accuracy of the prediction and how the results are affected by the settings for analysis.
 For more examples, visit our blog.